bucs110FALL22/final-project-ryan-keira/README.md

 1.Puck: Puck will move up, down, left, and right.
 2.Goal: Goal will move left and right.
 3.Table: Table will be an image on which the puck will move on.
-4.Timer: Will set time limit to 3 minutes
-5.Player 1: Will choose to be either the red or blue team.
-Will be able to use arrows to hit the puck either righ, left, up, or down.
+3.Player 1: Will be either blue or green team.
+Will be able to use w, w, s, and d arrowkeys to move puck.
-6.Player 2: Will choose to be either the red or blue team.
-Will be able to use arrows to hit the puck either righ, left, up, or down.
+4.Player 2: Will be able to hit the puck using the 4 arrowkeys.

 ## Project Structure and File List